Media, Talks & Lectures

 • Ghosts & Folklore of Wales

-Inspired by Mark’s podcast and books, this talk uncovers chilling true tales, local legends and historical ghost stories from Wales’s haunted past.
+Inspired by Mark’s books and podcast, this talk uncovers chilling true tales, local legends and historical mysteries from Wales’s haunted past.

 • Curious Christmas: The Darker Side of Festive Folklore